 SAP Best Practices are available free of charge and can be seen or downloaded at the Best Practices Explorer with your s-user: https://rapid.sap.com/bp/.
 You can also find SAP packages for integration, data migration and analytics topics.
 Some partner solution packages are also available.

 SAP S/4HANA Best Practices have significantly improved since 1) they became the foundation for S/4HANA Cloud and 2) they are developed and tested at the same time as the software by the same team.
-This means different Best Practices work together seamlessly and continuously evolve based on feedback from cloud customers.
+This means different SAP Best Practices work together seamlessly and continuously evolve based on feedback from cloud customers.
 S/4HANA Cloud Best Practices are updated every quarter and on-premise S/4HANA Best Practices are updated once a year.

 They can be selectively activated into your on-premise sandbox or development system using a tool called SAP Solution Builder.
+(This creates a large number of predefined configuration settings).
 You can choose which countries you want, what scope items you need and certain other input parameters.
 S/4HANA cloud customers get content activated by SAP as part of their deployment.
 Activation creates new configuration settings and does not change the standard configuration that is part of a normal on-premise installation.
 For example, they may create one company code and other selected organization units that can then be renamed.
+There are also tools to generate sample master data.

-Activation is usually a one-off process, however, after the initial activation, an experienced team can do more delta activation.
+Activation in on-premise solutions is usually a one-off process.
+However, after the initial activation, an experienced team can do more delta activation.
 For example, to add an additional country or extra scope items.
-There are also tools to generate sample master data.
+New configuration is added to the system by activation.
+S/4HANA Cloud Essentials Edition customers can selectively activate new configuration content with each quarterly upgrade.

 Once activated, even inexperienced SAP users can run end-to-end integrated business processes immediately by simply following the test script documentation.
 The greatest acceleration can be achieved by activating the configuration content into a new development system at the start of a project creating transports as you go.
 Alternatively, if you are already underway, a sandbox can be a good reference for project team members.

-Read on further to see how SAP consulting can activate Best Practices for you.
-Alternatively, get a hosted 30-day trial here http://www.sap.com/s4hana-trial.
-Or customers and partners can use an “appliance” to get an activated sandbox quickly. https://blogs.sap.com/2018/12/12/sap-s4hana-fully-activated-appliance-create-your-sap-s4hana-1809-system-in-a-fraction-of-the-usual-setup-time/
+Read on further to see how SAP consulting can activate SAP Best Practices for you.
+Alternatively, get a hosted 30-day trial (no licence required) here https://www.sap.com/cmp/oth/crm-s4hana/index.html.
+Or customers and partners with licences can use an “appliance” to get an activated sandbox quickly.
+This uses the Cloud Appliance Library (CAL). https://blogs.sap.com/2018/12/12/sap-s4hana-fully-activated-appliance-create-your-sap-s4hana-1809-system-in-a-fraction-of-the-usual-setup-time/

 Many on-premise customers use SAP Solution Manager for the application lifecycle management of their SAP solutions.
 All the SAP Best Practice business processes diagrams and accelerators can be imported into Solution Manager and changed to reflect your project design.